libfuse/sshfs/sshfs.rst

 users can be enabled by passing ``-o allow_other``.
 In this case you most likely also want to use ``-o default_permissions``.

 It is recommended to run SSHFS as regular user (not as root).
 For this to work the mountpoint must be owned by the user.
-If username is omitted SSHFS will use the local username.
+If the username is omitted, SSHFS will use the local username.
 If the directory is omitted, SSHFS will mount the (remote) home directory.
-If you need to enter a password sshfs will ask for it (actually it just runs ssh which ask for the password if needed).
+If you need to enter a password, SSHFS will ask for it (actually it just runs SSH which asks for the password if needed).